swoboda1337/ventus-esphome/README.md

-ESPHome Ventus W132 wind sensor, code taken from random source, quality is questionable, created this for someone else, haven't cleaned it up, no hardware to test with
+ESPHome Ventus W132 wind sensor / anemometer, code taken from random source, quality is questionable, created this for someone else, haven't cleaned it up, no hardware to test with

     external_components:
       - source: